Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 15+ Warlock, [Pact of the Hourglass]*

-When you finish your turn, you can take a :rsc-r: **Reaction** to undo everything that happened on your turn.
+When you finish your turn, you can take a **:rsc-r: Reaction**{ .rsc } to undo everything that happened on your turn.
 You return to the space you began that turn in and you regain all resources you expended.
 You can then immediately repeat your turn.

 Once you use this feature you must finish a Short or Long Rest before you can use it again.